divanov11/dennisivy.com/src/pages/events/septemper-hackathon.md

 - We may end up making this a multi day hackathon

 ## 🧐 What Dennis Is Trying To Solve
-- How can we make mass voting ethical so people do vote for "bad" projects just to increase their chances?
+- How can we make mass voting ethical so people don't vote for "bad" projects just to increase their chances?
 - How do we make the competition fair for devs who may not be skilled in design?
 Ex: Backend devs competing against designers, not really fair.